 This dish is a real sweet one and not like your traditional kugel!
 It can be served chilled or taken out to set at room temperature and then eaten.
 It will make for a sweeter side or a dessert and that graham cracker crust at the top is enough to make you want to fiddle on a roof!

 So there you have it!
 Some WONDERFUL goodies to complete any Jewish household.
-But I’ll let you in on a little secret, Just like I’m a Jewish fella who loved Italian and Chinese, YOU don’t need to claim an ounce of Judaism to enjoy these.
+But I’ll let you in on a little secret – just like I’m a Jewish fella who loves Italian and Chinese, YOU don’t need to claim an ounce of Judaism to enjoy these.
 In fact, you may smack your lips more than once!

 L’Shana Tova (that means “Happy New Year” in Hebrew)!